-Amanda Lucario was born to mother Rebecca and father Dwight Lucario at Acoma Pueblo in 1984.
+Amanda Lucario was born to Rebecca and Dwight Lucario at Acoma Pueblo in 1984.
 Little did she know she was entering one of the most illustrious families of potters at Acoma.
 Amanda says she learned most about the traditional way of making pottery from her mother but she also learned a lot from her aunts: Marilyn Ray, Carolyn Concho, Judy Lewis and Diane Lewis.

 As much as Amanda grew up surrounded by potters (and other artists), she's only been making pots since about 2010.
 She's participated in shows at the Heard Museum in Phoenix and the SWAIA Santa Fe Indian Market where she went home in 2012 with a 1st Place Ribbon for a miniature plate.
 Her favorite shape to make is the vase while her favorite designs consist of square patterns and snowflakes.